España (Chabrier): Music

 After a short guitar-like introduction, the first theme appears low on muted trumpets, and recurs four times during the piece.
 This is followed by a flowing second theme (bassoons, horns, cellos).
 Bassoons introduce another idea ben giocoso, sempre con impeto after which instrumental sections take up a dialogue with another highly rhythmic theme.
 After a return to the first theme, another flowing melody dolce espressivo on upper strings leads to a climax only broken by a marcato theme on trombones.
 Instrumental and thematic variants lead the piece to its ecstatic and joyous conclusion.

 Chabrier's España inaugurated the vogue for hispanically flavoured music which found further expression in Debussy's Ibéria and Ravel's Rapsodie espagnole.
 Erik Satie parodied this trend in his piano piece Españaña from the suite Croquis et agaceries d'un gros bonhomme en bois (1913).

 Cirque Olympique, where España was first heard (Jacques Testard, ink and gouache).

 Orchestration

-Strings; 3 flutes (1 piccolo), 2 oboes, 2 clarinets in B flat, 4 bassoons; 2 horns in F (chromatiques), 2 horns in C (ordinaires), 2 trumpets, 2 cornets à piston, 3 trombones, tuba; timpani, percussion (bass drum, cymbals, triangle, tambourine); 2 harps and strings.
+Strings; 3 flutes (1 piccolo), 2 oboes, 2 clarinets in B♭, 4 bassoons; 2 horns in F (chromatiques), 2 horns in C (ordinaires), 2 trumpets, 2 cornets à piston, 3 trombones, tuba; timpani, percussion (bass drum, cymbals, triangle, tambourine); 2 harps and strings.

 Metronome marking: dottedcrotchet = 80.
 Performances generally last between 6 and 6½ minutes.

 Chabrier made two transcriptions of España: